-For the period ende For the period ended December 31
+For the period ended December

-(in EUR 000) 2022 2021
+(in EUR 000) 2023 2022

-Short-term remuneration & compensation 777 556
+Short-term remuneration & compensation 732 777

-Post-employement benefits 29 20
+Post-employement benefits 33 29

-Share based payment 118 117
+Share based payment 143 118

-Total 924 693
+Total 908 924

-5.32.2 Transactions with Non-Executive Directors and Shareholders:
+5.32.2 Transactions with Non-Executive Directors and Shareholders

-For the pe riod ended De cember 31, 2022 For the period ended December 31, 2021
+For the pe For the period ended December 31, 2023 For the period ended December 31

 (in EUR 000) R&D Collaboration Consulting services Board Remuneration R&D Collaboration Consulting services Board Remuneration

-Cochlear 2 021 - 2 050 -
+Cochlear 766 2 021

-MINV SA 60 120
+Robelga SRL (formerly MINV SA) 60

-Donald Deyo 21 41
+Donald Deyo 21

-Robert Taub - 76 - 58
+Robert Taub 129 76

-Kevin Rakin 48 38
+Kevin Rakin 68 48

-Pierre Gianello 42 22
+Pierre Gianello 65 42

-Jan Janssen - 12 - 35
+Jan Janssen 12

-Jurgen Hambrecht 46 28
+Jurgen Hambrecht 58 46

-Rita Mills 47 7
+Rita Mills - 64 - 47

-Giny Kirby 28
+Giny Kirby 59 28

-Raymond Cohen - 23 -
+Raymond Cohen 23

+Wildman Venturees LLC 86

-Total 2 021 60 343 2 050 120 229
+Total 766 529 2 021 60 343

-Amounts outstanding at year-end 1 243 60 95 565 60 47
+Amounts outstanding at year-end 110 1 243 60 95

 The Company and Cochlear Limited, or Cochlear, have entered into a collaboration agreement, dated November 2018, under which they agreed to collaborate to further develop and progress commercialization of implantable treatments for sleep disordered breathing conditions.
 A new Statement of Work was entered into on June 8, 2020.
 Under this agreement, Cochlear is working with the Company in developing and enhancing the next generation implantable stimulator.
-This collaboration agreement lead to financial impact of €2.0 million for the year ended December 31, 2022, compared to €2.1 million for the year ended December 31, 2021.
+This collaboration agreement lead to financial impact of $\in$ 182,000 for the year ended December 31, 2023, compared to $\in$ 2.0 million for the year ended December 31, 2022.
+In January 2023 parties signed an additional statement of work related to the transfer of assets and related support for the setting up of a production line in the US.
+This additional statement scope of work led to a financial impact of $\in$ 0,6 million for the year ended December 31,2023 and was recognized as part of assets under construction.
+All statements of work were completed in 2023.